Free Shipping & Easy Returns

 However, Bluetooth released a smaller update to Bluetooth 5 called Bluetooth 5.2.
 In this newest update, an audio codec called LC3 was introduced.
 This is a high-quality, low-power audio codec that provides high-quality sound at even lower data rates than the standard Bluetooth Classic SBC codec.

-While this codec doesn’t match the quality of a record player, it does mean that the technology is headed in the right direction for crisper sound.
+While this codec doesn’t match the quality of a record player, it does mean that the technology is headed in the right direction for a crisper sound.

 What Devices are Compatible with Bluetooth 5?